genshin-base/main-site/data/translated/builds/en.md

 **[Wavebreaker's Fin](#weapon:wavebreakers-fin)**
 At High refinement \[R4-R5\] with a 260 energy cost team this performs just below Staff of Homa.

+**Deathmatch**
+This weapon can outperform all 4 star options and even Primordial Jade Winged-Spear when used with Gilded Dreams (4) in single target situations.

 **Regarding Artifact Sets**<br>

 **[Emblem of Severed Fate (4)](#artifact:emblem-of-severed-fate)** in teams where her energy requirements are higher (130%+) it can surpass Lavawalker (4).

+**Gilded Dreams (4)**
+In teams where her energy requirements are at 120% or Lower it performs slightly better than Emblem of Severed Fate (4).

 # === characters.#rosaria.roles.#freeze.name ===